katrinnp/Task-Tracker-API/README.md

 # Task Tracker API

-Task Tracker API is a small REST API for managing tasks, built with **FastAPI**, **SQLAlchemy**, and **SQLite**.
+Task Tracker API is a REST API for managing tasks, built with **FastAPI**, **SQLAlchemy**, and **SQLite**.
 It supports full CRUD operations on tasks, filtering by completion status, and basic pagination.

 ## Technologies